mathdio/car-shop-api-project/README.md

 As the project is containerized, to run the application you will need to install both softwares.
 The Docker Compose version supported by the project is 1.29 or higher.
 You can see [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04-pt) or in the [docs](https://docs.docker.com/compose/install/) how to install it.

 ### 🌱 Defining enviroment variables:
-In project's root, create a `.env` file with the following content:
+In project root, create a `.env` file with the following content:
 ```
 MONGO_DB_URL=mongodb://localhost:27017/CarShop
 ```